Chiari malformation: Signs and symptoms

-Findings are due to brain stem and lower cranial nerve dysfunction.
-Onset of symptoms are less likely to be present during adulthood in most patients.
+Findings are due to brainstem and lower cranial nerve dysfunction.
+The onset of symptoms is less likely to be present during adulthood in most patients.
 Younger children generally have a substantially different presentation of clinical symptoms from older children.
-Younger children are more likely to have a more rapid neurological degeneration with profound brain stem dysfunction over several days.
+Younger children are more likely to have a more rapid neurological degeneration with profound brainstem dysfunction over several days.

+Headache is the most common symptom in those with Chiari malformation type 1 (in which only the cerebellar tonsils descend below the foramen magnum).
+This headache is usually occipital or sub-occipital in location (but may also present in other cranial areas), is usually dull or throbbing and is characteristically associated with Valsalva maneuvers (such as bearing down, coughing, sneezing, bending over, or forcefully exhaling against a closed airway).Considering a headache is one of the most common symptoms, it is important to note that a tension headache is also a common repetative sign before diagnosis.

+Symptoms that may be due to Chiari malformations include: